JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 Dermatomyositis

+* a form of inflammatory myopa- thy in which capillaries are the primary target for antibody and complement-mediated injury

 * causes muscle pain, and the rash is typically a subtle heliotrope rash with a violaceous appearance to the eyelids

+* The violaceous, or heliotrope, rash is a characteristic feature

 reactive arthritis